Shubhamgoyal182/NetCore2.1-React-SignalR/README.md

     Install-Package Microsoft.AspNetCore.SignalR.Core -Version 1.0.15

 #### ASP.NET Core 2.1 Integration
-From the above command you will be able to install SignalR package in your project.
-SignalR middlware requires some services which we have done by  making changes in our Startup class.
+From the above command, you will be able to install the SignalR package in your project.
+SignalR middleware requires some services which we have done by making changes in our Startup class.
 Inside your ConfigureServices method, add the following code :

 	services.AddSignalR();

 ##### Hub
-SignalR uses hubs to connect your api with a client web api.
-For this, we have created a new SignalR Hub which is very straight forward.
+SignalR uses hubs to connect your API with a client web API.
+For this, we have created a new SignalR Hub which is very straightforward.
 Create a new class called MessageHub which will inherit the Hub Class.

     using Microsoft.AspNetCore.SignalR;